Maine Coons: Best And Worst Decision

 While this behavior can be endearing, especially considering their desire for companionship, it can also feel overwhelming when you’re busy with other responsibilities.

-This is why Maine Coon Cats HERD YOU!
+Learn more about why Maine Coon Cats HERD YOU!

-Expect to always be worrying about your cat’s safety whilst they are outside, particularly if you own a free-roaming Maine Coon cat.
+You’ll always be worrying about your cat’s safety whilst they are outside, particularly if you own a free-roaming Maine Coon cat.

 A Maine Coon owner’s concern stems from the fact that Maine Coons, being a popular and recognizable pedigree breed, are at a higher risk of theft than the standard moggy.

-Their striking appearance and considerable value make them targets for theft, whether for resale or breeding purposes.
+Their striking appearance and considerable re-sale value make them targets for theft, whether for resale or breeding purposes.

 Outdoor Maine Coons also face threats from predators like coyotes, or other cats.

 Known for their large size and playful nature, these big cats require sturdy and engaging toys to keep them entertained.
+Due to their size and strength, they can quickly destroy flimsy toys meant for smaller cats.

 Investing in durable and interactive cat toys that can withstand their rough play and challenge their minds can become costly over time.

-9. They Get Bored Easily
+They Get Bored Easily

 Maine Coon cats require mental and physical stimulation to thrive.
 When deprived of engaging activities or toys, they easily become bored, leading to destructive behaviors like scratching furniture or chewing on objects.